pivotal/docs-tap/namespace-provisioner/customize-installation.md

   **<a id ='git-add-resources'></a>Add additional resources to your namespace from your GitOps repo**

-    - `additional_sources` is an array of locations of your Git repositories that contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources that are shipped with Tanzu Application Platform.
+    - `additional_sources` is an array of locations of your Git repositories that contain Platform Operator templated resources to be created on the provisioned namespaces, in addition to the default resources.
     - See the "fetch" section of the  [kapp controller App](https://carvel.dev/kapp-controller/docs/v0.43.2/app-spec/) specification  for the format.
 Only the Git type fetch is supported.
     - `additional_sources[].git` can have secretRef specified for providing authentication details for connecting to a private Git repository.
 See [Git Authentication for Private repository](use-case3.md) for more details.
 The following parameters are available:

-       - `name`: Name of the secret to be imported to use as valuesFrom in kapp.
+       - `name`: name of the secret to be imported to use as valuesFrom in kapp.
-       - `namespace`: Namespace where the secret exists.
+       - `namespace`: namespace where the secret exists.
        - `create_export`: Boolean flag to decide creation of a SecretExport resource in the namespace.
 The default value is false.
 If the secret is already exported, ensure that it is exported for the `tap-namespace-provisioning` namespace.
    - `path` must start with the prefix `_ytt_lib/`.
 Namespace Provisioner mounts all the additional sources as a ytt library so it can expand the manifests in the additional sources for all managed namespaces using the logic in the expansion template.
 The path after the `_ytt_lib` prefix can be any string value and must be unique across all additional sources.